 • • •

-- What If Substance Use Is An Attempt To Regulate A Dysregulated Nervous System?By Lacey NelsonFounder of The Inner Reign | Creator of IECIBAbout the author Most of us reached for something to change how we felt long before we understood what we… Read more: What If Substance Use Is An Attempt To Regulate A Dysregulated Nervous System?
+There are moments in life where we mistake pressure for failure.
+Where the nervous system becomes so activated, so overstimulated, so exhausted from uncertainty and emotional weight, that we begin… Read more: Is This a Problem… or a Season? - What If Substance Use Is An Attempt To Regulate A Dysregulated Nervous System?By Lacey NelsonFounder of The Inner Reign | Creator of IECIBAbout the author Most of us reached for something to change how we felt long before we understood what we… Read more: What If Substance Use Is An Attempt To Regulate A Dysregulated Nervous System?

 - Why we repeat relational patterns (even when we know better)I didn’t repeat relational patterns because I was flawed or dumb.
 I repeated them because I didn’t know what I was looking at.
 And more than that- I didn’t understand… Read more: Why we repeat relational patterns (even when we know better)